-The post office entrance faces the square and is NOT on the corner of its building.
+The post office entrance faces the square and is NOT on the building's corner

 On the far corner of the same building, on the junction of Széchenyi Tér and Deák Ferenc Utca (going towards the Belvárosi híd - Downtown Bridge) is the sorting office.
 This is where you collect "I missed the postman" parcels and letters from, as well as your address card from Budapest.
 On the two occasions I had to visit the place, to sign for recorded delivery letters, I found the fluent English speaking staff very polite and helpful.

 Tünde told me the first time I went to Szeged that Correct Change in the city centre was, and still is, the best Bureau De Change in Szeged.
 It has very good exchange rates.
 Tesco's also has a Bureau De Change with reasonable rates, but if you can make a trip into the city centre it will be worth it.

 This bureau de change is literally right next door to Correct Change and often has slightly better or slightly worse exchange rates than Correct Change, so it is really a case of checking both bureau de changes for the best rates.
 Sometimes they give higher rates depending on the amount of money you want exchanging.

 TIP: The branch in Szeged Árkád Centre is open on Saturday (9am - 8pm) and Sunday (10am - 6pm).